TIBCOSoftware/snappydata/README.md

 version: 1.3.1
 ```

-Also add cloudera repository to the set of Maven repositories to be searched:
+Also add cloudera and atlassian repositories to the set of Maven repositories to be searched:

 ```xml
   <repositories>